User Tools

 We introduce three cases in which the largest row magic series is

-Given 2N+2 magic series satisfying the above conditions, we have not yet known whether the diagonal magic series aligned correctly.
-We have to check if a magic square can be constructed using the remaining freedom (1. and 2. in the first subsection ).
+Given 2N+2 magic series satisfying the above conditions, we have not yet known whether the diagonal candidate magic series can be aligned correctly.
+We have to check if magic squares can be constructed using the freedom reserved in the first subsection.

-• Permuting columns alone always allows us to make the down diagonal magic series aligned diagonal.
+• Permuting columns alone always allows us to make the down diagonal candidate aligned diagonal.

-• Permuting simultaneously rows and columns always keeps the down diagonal elements within the right positions.
+• Permuting rows and permuting columns conjointly (in the same way as rows) always keeps the down diagonal elements within the right positions.

 • Thus the final question is:

-• “Can we make up-diagonal magic series aligned correctly by permuting simultaneously rows and columns?”
+• “Can we make the up-diagonal candidate magic series aligned correctly by permuting conjointly rows and columns?”

 • The answer is “It depends”.
-We, however, can utilize the help of symmetry.
-Up diagonal line is symmetric under the row-column exchange and any simultaneous permutations for rows and columns always preserve that symmetry.
+We can, however, find a charming necessary condition by utilizing power of symmetry.
+Up diagonal line is symmetric under the row-column exchange and any conjoint permutations of rows and columns always preserve that symmetry.
 We, therefore, have the following lemma.

-• Up-diagonal elements can be aligned correctly only if they are symmetric under the row-column exchange.
+• An up-diagonal candidate can be aligned correctly only if it is symmetric under the row-column exchange.

-• While we cannot simply claim that symmetric patterns are always transformable into the up-diagonal line (the down-diagonal line is a counter example), it is an easy task to check all symmetric patterns in which up-diagonal candidates can sit for a specific small N. We have only 15 such patterns for N=6 and all of them are transformable into the up-diagonal line.
-Once we find an up-diagonal candidate of one of the symmetric patterns, we obtain as many magic squares as the number of M-transformations.
+• While we cannot simply claim that symmetric patterns are always transformable into the up-diagonal line, it is an easy task to check all symmetric patterns of up-diagonal candidates for a specific small N. We have only 15 such patterns for N=6 and all of them are transformable into the up-diagonal line.
+Thus, once we find a symmetric up-diagonal candidate, we obtain as many magic squares as the number of M-transformations, which is 48 for N=6.

-• As mentioned in the second subsection, duplicates form 180deg rotation should be eliminated, we, therefore, have the multiplicity of 24 for N=6.
+• As mentioned in the second subsection, duplicates from 180deg rotation should be eliminated, we, therefore, have the multiplicity halved (24 for N=6).

 Donate Powered by PHP Valid HTML5 Valid CSS Driven by DokuWiki